taha007860/Ecommerce-Website/README.md

 # Ecommerce Website 🛍️🌐

 ## Introduction 📢
-Welcome to the MyEcommerce project!
-This is a user-friendly eCommerce website designed to provide an exceptional online shopping experience.
+Welcome to the Ecommerce Website project!
+Developed for a client during my freelance work with YMY Agency, this user-friendly Ecommerce website is designed to provide an exceptional online shopping experience.

 ## Features 🌟
 - **Home Page**: An engaging and informative landing page (`index.html`).